Daniel Da Ponte

-Daniel Da Ponte (born February 15, 1978, in Providence, Rhode Island) is an American politician and was a Democratic member of the Rhode Island Senate representing District 14 from January 2003 to January 2019.
+Daniel Da Ponte (born February 15, 1978) is an American politician and was a Democratic member of the Rhode Island Senate representing District 14 from January 2003 to January 2019.
 Da Ponte served consecutively from January 1999 until January 2003 in the District 42 seat, and served as chair of the Senate Finance Committee from 2009 to 2018.
 Da Ponte left the Rhode Island Senate after choosing not to stand for re-election in the November 2018 general election, he was succeeded by teacher and labor leader Valerie Lawson.
 Da Ponte is of Azorean heritage.

 Education

 Da Ponte earned his BS in business administration from University of Rhode Island and his MS in personal financial planning from Kansas State University.